FossDruid/FossDruid/README.md

 ### Q&A
 #### Why the name FossDruid?
-I play druid in D&D…

-#### Why are some of your repos Nature themed?
-I play druid (in dungeons and dragons).
+I play druid in Dungeons and Dragons.